 Editor’s Note: On Sunday February 19, 2017 it will be screened at the Flagstaff Mountain Film Festival that focuses on cultural and outdoor-adventure documentary films.
 Beyond Type 1 is a proud sponsor of the film.

-A short film, The Wind River Project, follows three climbers with Type 1 diabetes (Matt Spohn, Steve Richert and Blake McCord) as they ascend the remote Titcomb Basin in the Wind River Range of Wyoming.
+A short film, The Wind River Project, follows three climbers with type 1 diabetes (Matt Spohn, Steve Richert and Blake McCord) as they ascend the remote Titcomb Basin in the Wind River Range of Wyoming.
 The friends hail from different parts of the US: Oregon, Arizona and Massachusetts but share a passion for climbing and photography which is what brought them together.
-They also have in common a T1D diagnosis in childhood — each have had Type 1 for nearly twenty years.
+They also have in common a type 1 diabetes (T1D) diagnosis in childhood—each have had type 1 for nearly twenty years.